 Make the batter.
-Place the flour, milk, eggs, butter, salt, and sugar and vanilla if using in a blender.
+Place the flour, milk, eggs, butter, salt, sugar, and vanilla if using in a blender.
 Blend until the batter is smooth, scraping down the sides of the blender jar as needed, about 20 seconds.
 Alternatively, whisk everything together in a bowl until thoroughly combined and frothy.

 Let the batter sit.
-Cover the bowl and let the batter sit for at least 30 minutes at room temperature or overnight in the refrigerator.
+Cover and let the batter sit for at least 30 minutes at room temperature or overnight in the refrigerator.

 Prepare to cook the crêpes.
 Before cooking the crêpes, assemble everything you'll need by the stovetop: the batter, the pan, the oil, the spatula.
 If your bowl doesn't have a pour spout, have a ladle or 1/4-cup measuring cup handy.

 Cook the crêpes.
 Place a 10-inch nonstick pan or 8-inch crêpe pan over medium heat and add a small amount of oil to coat the bottom of the pan.
 Let it sit for a minute to get hot.
 Pour in about 1/4 cup of batter.
 Immediately pick up the pan and swirl it to coax the batter into an even layer on the bottom of the pan.

 Flip the crêpe.
 When the crêpe has browned slightly on the bottom in spots, about 1 1/2 minutes.

 Flip the crêpe.
 Carefully work a spatula underneath it and flip.
 Cook the second side briefly, just to set the batter.